vekinox/photon-local/README.md

 ---

-Here’s a clean and improved version of those two sections, with repetition removed, clarity improved, and formatting cleaned up.
-It also makes it more adaptable for users choosing another country than Sweden:

----

 ## 🌍 OSM Data Source

 This project uses OpenStreetMap data via [Geofabrik downloads](https://download.geofabrik.de/), which provides regional extracts in `.osm.pbf` format.